-There are now 4 different Nike trail running shoes to choose from (I’m not ready to let the Pegasus 36 Trail go just yet, and neither is Nike, if their website is anything to go by), and this comparison list is designed to help you find the right one for you based on the quick link questions below.
+There are now 4 different Nike trail running shoes to choose from (I’m not ready to let the Pegasus 36 Trail go just yet), and this comparison list is designed to help you find the right one for you based on the quick link questions below.

 All these Nike Trail running shoes offer Neutral support and weight is based on a size US (M) 10 shoe.
 Use the quick links below to jump to a Nike Trail running shoe.
 This list is updated when new Nike Trail shoes are released.

 Nike Trail Running Shoes Compared – Quick Links

 - are the LIGHTEST?

 - have the LOWEST DROP?

 - have the BEST GRIP IN THE WET?

 - are BEST FOR TRANSITIONING FROM ROAD TO TRAILS?

 - are BEST FOR ULTRARUNNING?

 - are BEST FOR RACING?